 The employee cost to the company is calculated by taking the employee's gross salary, and adding the employer social benefit contributions and housing fund contributions.
+The minimum and maximum base range is applied to the employer The employee cost to the company is calculated by taking the employee's gross salary, and adding the employer social benefit contributions and housing fund contributions.
 The minimum and maximum base range is applied to the employer contribution percentages.
-In Shanghai, as an example, the total cost to the company is 38.3 percent above the employee's gross salary, so long as the gross salary is within the minimum and maximum salary range for social benefit contributions.
+In Shanghai, as an example, the total cost to the company is 32.3% to 34.3%% above the employee's gross salary, provided that the gross salary is within the minimum and maximum salary range for social benefit contributions.

-The below chart provides an example of an employee earning RMB 10,000 per month gross salary in Shanghai.
-As seen below, an employee with a gross salary of RMB 10,000 per month costs the company RMB 13,830 per month and only receives RMB 8,135 a month as their net salary.
+The chart below provides an example of an employee earning ¥10,000 per month gross salary in Shanghai.
+An employee with a gross salary of ¥10,000 per month costs the company ¥13,830 per month and only receives ¥8,135 a month as their net salary.